Carprofen (Rimadyl), Canine

 Carprofen is typically prescribed for once daily dosing.
 If a dose is missed and it is less than 12 hours late, go ahead and give missed dose.
 If it is within 12 hours of the next dose, skip a dose and resume regular schedule with next dose.
 Care should be taken to not allow dogs access to the pill container of chewable Rimadyl as it is very palatable and overdose can occur with excessive ingestion.

-What side effects are associated with carprofen?
+What is carprofen’s background and what side effects are associated with carprofen?

 NSAIDs as a class have been associated with stomach ulceration and potential rupture, platelet dysfunction leading to potential clotting issues, and kidney failure related to decreased blood flow to the kidneys.
 Rimadyl (carprofen) was developed in 1997 as an NSAID option for dogs that would minimize these potential side effects.